jonathan-vella/azure-arc-enabled-sql-server/arc-server-onboarding-automation/docs/PartnerCenter.md

-## Creating Customer Tenants in Partner Center Using the Partner Center API
+# Creating Customer Tenants in Partner Center Using the Partner Center API

+Version: v1.2025.12
+Last updated: 2025-12-16

 To create customer tenants in Partner Center using the Partner Center API, follow these steps: